| Scenario | LendingTree's recommendation |

 How LendingTree Rates Credit Cards?

-Plus, Chase Ultimate Rewards® points are extremely flexible and valuable and can be transferred to Chase’s 10+ airline and hotel programs.
+Chase Ultimate Rewards® points are also highly flexible and valuable, with the ability to transfer to Chase’s 10+ airline and hotel programs.

 How LendingTree Rates Credit Cards?